 Learn what constitutes a dental emergency and where to seek emergency dental care in the San Diego area.

-Dental emergencies usually happen when you least expect them.
+Emergency dental care usually happen when you least expect them

-Whether you bit down on something hard and lost one of your fillings or chipped a tooth while headbanging to Taylor Swift (yes, we’ve actually had this happen), seeking dental care after an emergency is crucial to protect your dental health.
+Whether you bit down on something hard and lost one of your fillings or tooth chipping while headbanging to Taylor Swift (yes, we’ve actually had this happen), seeking dental care after an emergency is crucial to protect your dental health.

 But what constitutes a dental emergency?
 Should you see an emergency dentist in San Diego for a small crack or chip in your tooth?